 TIDs have been formed as part of Community Redevelopment Areas (CRAs) per Florida Statute Chapter 163.
 Currently, there are three applicable CRAs in the City: the JIA CRA, the KingSoutel Crossing CRA and the Renew Arlington CRA.
-Note that the JIA CRA will expire on September 30, 2023.

 The TID Infrastructure Development program is designed to attract economic development to these targeted areas of the city by providing infrastructure improvements to generate opportunities for businesses that will create new jobs and increase the tax base within the CRA.